-The DS0-DP 4 Card doesn't have any jumpers or switches on its mainboard.
+The DS0-DP 4 Card does not have any jumpers or switches on its mainboard.

-5.2.1.2 Installing the DS0-DP4 Card
+5.2.1.2 Installing the Card

 Install the DS0-DP 4 Card into any user card slot.
 These slots are U1 to U8 on the two-sided chassis and front-loading chassis with power supplies on top, and P1 to P4 or W1 to W4 on the front-loading chassis with power supplies on the side.